doublebasil/picohelp_OLD/README.md

-# toms-pico-help
+# picohelp
-Some helpful, basic examples of how to do things with the C/C++ pico SDK
+A guide made by T.Flaherty to help with creating C++ code for the raspberry pico 2040.